Retreat Guru Posting Policy

 For Participants Leaving a Review:

 We believe that the best reviews are passionate and personal.
 They offer a rich narrative, a wealth of detail, and a helpful tip or two for other would-be retreaters.
 Here are some pointers for conscientious reviewers:

 Personal Experience: We want to hear about your first hand retreat experience, not what you heard from your friend or significant other.
 Tell your own story without resorting to broad generalizations and conclusory allegations.
 When speaking to your experience, do your absolute best to speak from your direct experience and not your opinion.

-For example: “I felt very safe during the retreat, the instructors spoke with kindness and compassion helping me to relax into the process.” is an experience-based review, whereas “These people are the Donald Trump’s of the retreat industry!” is an opinion-based review.
+For example: “I felt very safe during the retreat, the instructors spoke with kindness and compassion helping me to relax into the process.” is an experience-based review, whereas “These people are everything that is wrong with the retreat industry!” is an opinion-based review.
 When reviewing a teacher, reserve judgements of the teacher and try to focus more on your experience while in their presence: “What did you learn?”.

 Some of the richest learning can come from the most challenging of experiences (within reason).

 Accuracy: Make sure your review is factually correct.
 Do your absolute best not to exaggerate or misrepresent your experience.
 We do not take sides when it comes to factual disputes, so we expect you to stand behind your review and the claims that you make.
 Reviews must include your real name.